If you’re in the market to buy a new HDTV (think 4K), you may have heard that your current HDMI cable may not support a newer UHD (4K) TV.

 Surprisingly, the answer is No.

 Why?
-Chances are the HDMI cable cable you’re using for your Full HD TV is sufficient to support the new 4K TV you would be buying.
+Chances are the HDMI cable you’re using for your Full HD TV is sufficient to support your new 4K TV.

 How to Find Out Whether You Have a High-Speed HDMI Cable?